Decision Trees are an important type of algorithm for predictive modeling machine learning.

 Where y is the output for the training sample and prediction is the predicted output for the rectangle.

-For classification the Gini cost function is used which provides an indication of how “pure” the leaf nodes are (how mixed the training data assigned to each node is).
+For classification the Gini index function is used which provides an indication of how “pure” the leaf nodes are (how mixed the training data assigned to each node is).

 G = sum(pk * (1 – pk))

-Where G is the Gini cost over all classes, pk are the number of training instances with class k in the rectangle of interest.
+Where G is the Gini index over all classes, pk are the proportion of training instances with class k in the rectangle of interest.
 A node that has all classes of the same type (perfect class purity) will have G=0, where as a G that has a 50-50 split of classes for a binary classification problem (worst purity) will have a G=0.5.

 The recursive binary splitting procedure described above needs to know when to stop splitting as it works its way down the tree with the training data.